the-trash/the_comments/README.md

 Yes, It's true - I was a school teacher in the past.
 That's why my login is the-teacher.
-Now I'm ruby & frontend developer.
+Now I'm ruby/frontend developer and [food-blogger](http://open-cook.ru).
 I learn, I teach, I make a code.
 And sorry for my English.

 ## Contributing